Ukhang/AI-image-generator/README.md

 # 🤖 AI Image Generator
+Generate your desired image.
 I have created this application with the help of <a href="https://www.npmjs.com/package/openai">Openai-node</a> node package